Australian Ninja Warrior: International broadcasts

 In 2021, UK broadcaster ITV broadcast Series 3 in the lunchtime slot.

+In 2023, Dave started showing the series.

 Specials

 ANW: State of Origin

 Announced in August 2020, a two-part series set to premiere on 16 August 2020, will see the best four ninjas from each state competing against each other on a new custom built obstacle courses with the winning team receiving $100,000.

 The special will have 20 returning contestants split into four groups from five different states, the power tower will also return for both parts.

 Ben Poulson of Team Western Australia won the special coming head to head against Ashlin Herbert of Team Victoria in the final round, the team received $100,000 giving all four team contestants $25,000 each.

 Courses

 Night 1

 On Night 1, the same course is used in the first three rounds, but with different number of members (4, 2, solo) on the course that comprises 9 obstacles.